 Every evening you’ll have the chance to share some of your writing with a group of roughly six other students and one staff member.
 We encourage you to use this opportunity to ask for feedback on your content, story, style, technique, or overall feel.
 The important part is that you share and talk openly about how your writing challenge is going.

 Another place to share your writing—and your wacky stories from the retreat—is the group blog.
-Browse the Unschool Adventures 2012 group blog and the 2011 blog to get a feeling for what you might share.
+Browse the Unschool Adventures 2012 group blog to get a feeling for what you might share.

 The Role of the Staff

 With regards to writing, our talented staff offer inspiring workshops, lead small group feedback sessions, provide one-on-one writing mentorship when asked, and undertake their own writing challenges.
 What they don’t do is police students’ writing.
 The goal of the Writing Retreat is to provide a supportive and free environment for passionate, self-directed writers to do their thing.
 The staff encourage writers to accomplish their stated goals without ever guilting or shaming those who aren’t meeting their targets.Staff also organize “power hours”, intensive focus times during which we crank out a huge number of words.
 (Student attendance at all workshops and power hours is optional.)

 Our staff’s role also extends far beyond writing: they check-in with students every day, direct meal preparation, manage the chore system, lead all-group activities, help students strike a healthy balance between writing and not-writing, organize hikes and walks, and generally set the tone for a happy, healthy, and productive community.
 The Writing Retreat staff are experienced self-directed learners and community-oriented leaders who receive unanimously positive feedback every year from the students.

 - HDC Common Areas: our main building is a straw bale structure built by former students.
 It has a cozy, earthy feel.